awgn/contatori/README.md

 │                                                                             │
 │  OpenTelemetry Counter  ████████████████████████████████████████  350.45 ms │
 │                                                                             │
-│  contatori labeled_group!
-0.32 ms  │
+│  cont. labeled_group!   ▏                                          0.32 ms  │
 │                                                                             │
 │  Speedup: 1093x faster                                                      │
 │                                                                             │
 └─────────────────────────────────────────────────────────────────────────────┘
 ```

-Contatori is **79x to 1665x faster** than OpenTelemetry counters depending on usage pattern.
+Contatori is **79x to ~1600x faster** than OpenTelemetry counters depending on usage pattern.
 This massive difference comes from:
 - **Zero runtime overhead**: Labels are resolved at compile time
 - **Sharded storage**: Each sub-counter uses the same sharding strategy
 - **No dynamic dispatch**: Direct field access instead of hash lookups